samuel-404/password-generator/README.md

 ## Contributing

-contributions are welcome! please fork the repository, make your changes, and submit a pull request.
+contributions are welcome! please fork the repository , make your changes, and submit a pull request.

 ## License